NYS DWI Penalties

 • Misdemeanor

-• $1,000 to $500 fine to the state
+• $500 to $1,500 fine to the state plus applicable state surcharge

 • Up to one year in jail

-• Minimum of 6 months license suspension
+• Minimum of 6 months license revocation

 2. DWAI